Polish opposition threatens to block plans for rescheduled election

-Poland's main opposition grouping threatened on Tuesday to block planning for a delayed presidential election after the ruling coalition proposed a bill to allow both voting in-person and by postal ballot in a drive to organise the vote quickly.
-The presidential election had been due to take place on May 10 but planning for it collapsed at the last minute over rifts within the coalition and with its opponents over how to hold the vote amid the coronavirus pandemic.
+Poland's main opposition grouping threatened on Tuesday to block plans for a delayed presidential election, accusing the ruling coalition of rushing a voting plan through parliament for political gain.
+The presidential election had been due to take place on May 10, but planning for it collapsed at the last minute over rifts within the coalition and with its opponents over how to hold the vote amid the coronavirus pandemic.

+"Once again you have shown that you haven't learned from your mistakes... you didn't use the opportunity for us to work together in the Sejm," Borys Budka, the leader of centrist opposition party Civic Platform (PO), said in parliament just before the vote took place.
+The new legislation is unconstitutional as it gives too much power to the PiS-nominated speaker of parliament, Elzbieta Witek, to set the electoral calendar, Jan Grabiec, a spokesman for PO, told Reuters before the Sejm voted in favor of the bill.

-PiS blames the opposition-controlled Senate, the upper house, for scuppering the May 10 vote as it chose to take the full 30 days permitted to analyse legislation that would have allowed the election to go ahead by postal ballot only.
-PO threatened to use the same delaying tactic again in the Senate if the new proposal were not amended to hand more power to the electoral commission to organise the electoral calendar.
+PiS blames the Senate for scuppering the May 10 vote as it chose to take the full 30 days permitted to analyze legislation that would have allowed the election to go ahead by postal ballot only.
+PO threatened to use the same delaying tactic again in the Senate, demanding amendments to hand more power to the electoral commission to organize the electoral calendar.

-PiS needs opposition support to ensure the electoral commission has enough time to organise the vote safely.
+PiS needs opposition support to ensure the electoral commission has enough time to organize the vote safely.
+DELAYING TACTICS?

 "If these changes run counter to the constitution, then I doubt the Senate will accept it at lightning speed, just like with the last proposal... which eventually led to the ruling party's need to cancel the election," Grabiec said.
 The new PiS legislation seeks to mirror opposition-backed proposals for a "hybrid" election that combines voting in-person and by mail.